Vegan Life | Recipes

 Spoon the batter into the cupcake liners, filling almost to the top, about 1/4" below the top of the liners.

 Bake the cupcakes for 30-33 minutes, until an inserted toothpick comes out clean.
-Allow cupcakes to cool in the pan for 15 minutes or so, then transfer to a cooling rack to cool completely before frosting.
+Allow cupcakes to cool in the pan for 15 minutes or so, then transfer to a wire rack to cool completely before frosting.
 Top with vegan cream cheese frosting (or your choice of frosting), and garnish with cinnamon or walnuts, if desired.

 My carrot cake cupcakes are loaded with walnuts, raisins, and coconut, however if you don't like any of these ingredients, feel free to leave them out.